 Mikel Arteta drops fresh hint about January signings at Arsenal

-Mikel Arteta has confirmed that Arsenal are working on making some new signings in the January transfer window.
+Mikel Arteta has admitted that he is not expecting Arsenal to make any “big” signings this month.

-The north London side are likely to be linked with a number of potential new additions this month as Arteta considers bolstering his squad at The Emirates.
+The Gunners are being linked with a whole host of players as Arteta considers adding to his squad in the mid-season transfer window.

-Arteta is currently settling into life at The Emirates after having been brought in as the club’s new manager at the end of last month.

-The Gunners made it back to back wins under their new head coach on Monday night when they sealed a 1-0 victory over Leeds United in the FA Cup third round.

-“When the club has something to say, I will let you know.”

-Arteta is currently preparing his Arsenal side for their Premier League trip to Crystal Palace on Saturday lunchtime.
+However, the north London side are yet to make any new signings this month and it remains to be seen whether the Gunners will complete any transfers before the end of the month.

-The Gunners are currently in 10th place in the Premier League table.
+Arsenal are currently in 10th place in the Premier League table as they bid to try and get themselves back into contention for a top-four finish.

+Speaking in the lead-up to Arsenal’s trip to Crystal Palace in the Premier League on Saturday afternoon, Arteta appeared to play down the likelihood of any new signings at The Emirates this month.

+Asked directly about potential new transfers at The Emirates this month, Arteta replied: “I don’t know, I’m not expecting big things.

 MORE: Latest Arsenal news and views